shraddhapiparia/sample-code/README.md

 7. The Parking lot consists of various parking space types: Large, Regular, Compact, Handicapped to accomodate Bus, Car and Motorcycle respectively.
 8. This expensive parking lot charges $2.5, $1.75, $0.75 and $1.5 per minute for Bus, Car, Motorcylce and Handicapped respectively.

-This project demostrates the concept of enum, pointers, struct, interfaces (abstract class), inheritance and singleton class.
+This project demostrates the concept of enum, pointers, abstraction , inheritance and singleton class (ParkingLot) as shown in attched Class diagram.